Grading

 Grading Queue

-Information on all students that require grading for all assignments in the course can be seen from the course Queue area in the Grading section.
+Information on all students that require grading for all assignments in the course can be seen from the Grading>Queue item in your course.

-By default, the list is sorted by submission time, with the oldest submission at the top but other filters can be set as required.
+By default the Grading Queue displays all students’ submission that require grading, organized by module and assignment.
+You can use the Do Not Group button to sort the list by submission time, with the oldest submission at the top.
+Other filters can be set as required.

 Override Grade